cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 $ scarb cairo-test
 testing adder ...
 running 1 test
-consumed gas: 163430
+consumed gas: 80690

-test adder::benchmark_sum_n_gas ... ok (gas usage est.: 271290)
+test adder::tests::benchmark_sum_n_gas ... ok (gas usage est.: 140100)
 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 filtered out;
 ```

-Here, the gas usage of the `sum_n` function is 163430 (decimal representation of the hex number).
-The total amount consumed by the test is slightly higher at 271290, due to some extra steps required to run the entire test function.
+Here, the gas usage of the `sum_n` function is `80690` (decimal representation of the hex number).
+The total amount consumed by the test is slightly higher at `140100`, due to some extra steps required to run the entire test function.

 {{#quiz ../quizzes/ch10-01-how_to_write_tests.toml}}